robgeurden/gocyclo/README.md

 Gocyclo calculates cyclomatic complexities of functions in Go source code.
+This version has the option to ignore error handling due to the error handling syntax in Go.

 The cyclomatic complexity of a function is calculated according to the following rules: